histamineblkr/Zipffy/README.md

 - Displays Zipf's Law visually

 ## Considerations ##
+- Assumes English language and longest word is: "pneumonoultramicroscopicsilicovolcanoconiosis" (46 Characters)
 - How to handle contractions: i.e. "it's"?
     - Count as single word "it's" or count as two: "it" and "is"?

 ## Contribute ##
 - Issue Tracker: github.com/histamineblkr/Zipffy/issues